ATM/Debit Cards: If it's after hours and you've lost your atm/debit card, please call 866-546-8273.

 Phishing emails are designed to trick you into revealing your private information.
 To make these emails seem more realistic, the senders often duplicate a financial institution's logo and familiar formats or redirect the individual to a fraudulent website.
 These emails are often masked under the name of a trusted source such as the FDIC, a trusted financial institution, an Internet Service Provider - or even First United Security Bank.
-Please understand that First United Security Bank does NOT request personal information (i.e. account numbers, PIN numbers, passwords, user ids, etc.) via electronic mail.
+Please understand that First US Bank does NOT request personal information (i.e. account numbers, PIN numbers, passwords, user ids, etc.) via electronic mail.

 If you get an email warning you that your account will be shut down unless you reconfirm your billing or email information, or that the bank is "missing" information about your account, do not reply or click on the link in the e-mail.
 Report any suspicious activity to your bank and to the Federal Trade Commission, immediately.

 Identity theft occurs when someone uses your personally identifying information, like your name, Social Security number, or credit card number, without your permission, to commit fraud or other crimes.

 The Federal Trade Commission estimates that as many as nine million Americans have their identities stolen each year.
 In fact, you or someone you know may have experienced some form of identity theft.
 The crime takes many forms.
 Identity thieves may rent an apartment, obtain a credit card, or establish a telephone account in your name.
 You may not find out about the theft until you review your credit report or a credit card statement and notice charges you didn't make - or until you're contacted by a debt collector.
 The Federal Trade Commission provides a free resource booklet to help consumers deter, detect, and defend identity theft.
 To access the booklet to review or print, click here: Take Charge: Fighting Back Against Identity Theft.